na-na-hi/renget/archive/99iee.md

 >The brash gladiator of Guild Tempus, who believes fighting cures all problems, and as such, deems himself a doctor.
 Beneath the brash exterior lies quite a competent singing voice, easily among the best within the guild.
 He would not hesitate to run to someone in need when he sees one, never tolerating injustice when he can see and act on it.
 If he sees fit, he could take matters into his own hands and his chain-whip, his trusted weapon ever since his gladiator days.

+Home: Polaria

 ->**Vesper**<-

+>The elder scholar of Guild Tempus.
+Like his fellow guildmate Magni, he chose to defy the Red Doctrine, having fended off attempts from Blanc zealots to eliminate him